3 Reasons You Should Avoid PayPal and Robinhood When Buying Crypto

 When using payment processors and investment platforms for purchasing crypto, you are very limited in what you can do with those holdings.
 You cannot move your crypto off of the platform or transfer the funds to another crypto wallet.
 You can only buy, hold, and sell with these services.

 With PayPal, you can use your crypto to pay for some eligible purchases.
 However, even still, you are very limited in your overall crypto capabilities compared to using other crypto-specific platforms to make your purchases.
-For example, you cannot move your cryptocurrency outside the platforms, such as sending it to another wallet.
+For example, you cannot move your cryptocurrency outside the platforms, such as sending it to another wallet - you have to cash out first, while paying a fee and taxes.

 2. They Can Lock You Out of Your Account at Any Time

 When using these platforms, your accounts are entirely under the discretion of the company.
 This means that they can freeze or limit your crypto accounts whenever they see fit or identify what they believe to be suspicious activity.
-Additionally, earlier this year, Robinhood restricted crypto buying and selling amid some of the market’s highest price surges.
+Additionally, during the 2021 bull run, Robinhood restricted crypto buying and selling amid some of the market’s highest price surges.

 So, not only are you limited in what you can do with your crypto; you are also only able to perform these transactions at the discretion of the companies.
 Using PayPal and Robinhood could potentially lead to you missing out on a good buying opportunity or profitable transaction.